silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 Vocabulary in a calendar element is fairly straightforward.
 Months and quarters are identified with number values (i.e. 1 = January, 2 = February, etc.).
 However, since there is no universally accepted "start" of the week, days of the week are identified with short strings reflecting their English names (i.e. sun = Sunday, mon = Monday, etc.).
 Different formats of these terms will also be included, such as abbreviated versions (Sun, Mon, Tue, Wed, Thu, Fri, Sat), narrow single-letter versions (S, M, T, W, T, F, S), short versions that are even shorter than the abbreviated ones (Su, Mo, Tu, We, Th, Fr, Sa), and the wide versions that spell the whole word (Sunday, Monday, etc).

-For more information on how vocabulary is entered into a calendar element, see the [section on Calendar elements in UTS #35](https://unicode.org/reports/tr35/tr35-dates.html#Calendar_Elements)
+For more information on how vocabulary is entered into a calendar element, see the [section on Calendar elements in UTS #35][calendar elements].

 The most complicated part of a calendar element are the "formats".
 These describe the conventions of writing out a date or time in different contexts.
 For example, is January 30th, 2025 written with the month first as 01/30/2025 or with the day first as 30/01/2025?
 Is the time two hours before midnight written as 10:00pm or 22:00?

-The way these date and time patterns are notated in an LDML file is described in the [Date Format Patterns section of UTS#35](https://unicode.org/reports/tr35/tr35-dates.html#Date_Format_Patterns).
-That page contains a [substantial table](https://unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table) describing what each piece of shorthand means.
+The way these date and time patterns are notated in an LDML file is described in the [Date Format Patterns section of UTS#35][date format pattern].
+That page contains a [substantial table][dates table] describing what each piece of shorthand means.
 For a sneak peek at how month patterns might be notated:
 - M means writing the month using the minimum number of digits, such as using '9' for September
 - MM means writing the month using two digits no matter what, such as using '09' for September
 - MMM means using the abbreviated form of the month's name, such as using 'Sep' for September